-Very recently, a modified HPT method, High Pressure Torsion Extrusion (HPTE) was proposed ().
-This technique represents to some extent a combination of HPT and cyclic extrusion. everal advantages are characteristic of HPTE used for processing bulk nanostructured materials in quantities suitable for industrial applications. simple shear conditions and high hydrostatic pressure in a rod-shaped specimen, and the accumulation of a large strain in only one single pass, are allowed.
-Furthermore, hybrid materials with helical architecture, gradient materials and “mixed” materials can be produced in a rather simple way using this newly developed process.
+Recently, a modified HPT method, High Pressure Torsion Extrusion (HPTE) was proposed ().
+This technique represents to a combination of HPT and cyclic extrusion.
+Several advantages are characteristic of HPTE used for processing bulk nanostructured materials in quantities suitable for industrial applications: simple shear conditions, high hydrostatic pressure in a rod-shaped specimen, and the accumulation of a large strain in a single pass.
+Furthermore, hybrid materials with helical architecture, gradient materials and “hybrid” materials can be produced in a rather simple way using this newly developed process.

 3. Nanostructural architecture of SPD processed materials